I wouldn’t trade my PTSD service dog for anything. He is literally my harbor in the storm of my anxiety and helps me keep my independence.

 - The psychiatric service dog’s coat should look well managed.

 - And if you don’t want to groom your psychiatric service dog yourself, you’ll pay for it often.

-Koda is a husky/ german shepherd mix.
-Which means some point on his body is shedding.
+Koda is a husky/ German shepherd mix.
+Which means some part of his body is shedding.
 He is brushed before every outing to remove loose fur that may end up on floors.
 Nobody wants little fur balls on the grocery store floor.

 You may have to get your service dog groomed more often than a pet, depending on your lifestyle.

 I own multiple dog brushes, dog shampoos, and dog wipes so I can do quick or deep cleans on my current service dog.
 I also hand file nails to reduce marks from freshly clipped nails.
 I trim up excessively long booty hairs.
 I routinely groom my pup to be pleasing to others as well as sanitary.

 10: A Service Dog Career Is Short

 If you get your dog as a puppy and start training right away, you are starting your dog’s career at about 2-3 years of age depending on your training speed.

 Zeak started out as an an emotional support dog to help ease my anxiety at home.
 Then progressed to psychiatric service dog training after my therapist suggested we add him to my treatment plan.
 He was 5 when he graduated from training.